mozilla-ai/Blueprint-template/README.md

 # wasm-browser-agents-blueprint

 This blueprint demonstrates how to build browser-native AI agents using WebAssembly (WASM) and WebLLM.
-It showcases the integration of multiple programming languages (Rust, Go, Python) through WASM to create high-performance, browser-based AI applications that run entirely client-side without server dependencies.
+It showcases the integration of multiple programming languages (Rust, Go, Python, JavaScript) to create high-performance, browser-based AI applications that run entirely client-side without server dependencies.

 <p align="center">
   <picture>